akhilpranjal/StalkCF/README.md

 ---

 Start solving smarter, not harder—**track, learn, and improve with StalkCF! 🚀**

+###### Developer's NOTE:
+I’ve created this project as a total newbie to web development (particularly extension development) to get a hands-on feel for how web development works.
+Along the way, I’ve quickly skimmed over HTML, CSS, JavaScript, working with APIs, and working with Chrome extensions, among other things.